dikshatiwari14/POM_Automation_Framework/README.md

  Command to execute all test cases is:  mvn clean test -DsuiteXmlFile=testng.xml
  15. Execution with .bat file.
  *** Execution with AmazonAutomation.bat file***
- To execute the .bat file follow the below steps:
+ To execute the .bat file follow the below steps double click on the file to execute.
-1. Edit the AmazonAutomation.bat file with notepad.
-2. Update the path of the testng.xml location Example: Your Directory Path\Automation
-3. Save the file.
-4. Double click on the file to execute.